Young and new drivers generally pay more for their insurance than older, more experienced drivers, but there are still ways you can save some cash.

 The good news, though, is that there are ways you can shave off a few extra quid and still be covered.
 Let’s take a look.

-Why is car insurance so expensive for young drivers?
+Why is car insurance so expensive for young and new drivers?

 It all boils down to risk.
 The bigger the risk an insurer thinks you are, the more expensive your prices tend to be.
 This is all based on decades’ worth of insurance statistics.